Vigneshkalithas/Daily-Tasks/SELECTORS.md

 ```

 #### General Sibling Selector`(~)`
-- The general sibling selector selects all elements that are next siblings of a specified element.
+1. The general sibling selector selects all elements that are next siblings of a specified element.

-- The following example selects all `<p>` elements that are next siblings of `<div>` elements:
+2. The following example selects all `<p>` elements that are next siblings of `<div>` elements

 ```css
 div ~ p {
   back
   ground-color: yellow;
 }
 ```

 ---

-###  Pseudo-Classes Selector
+##  Pseudo-Classes Selector
-- A pseudo-class is used to define a special state of an element.
+1. A pseudo-class is used to define a special state of an element.

-> - Style an element when a user mouses over it
+> 1. Style an element when a user mouses over it
-> - Style visited and unvisited links differently
+> 2. Style visited and unvisited links differently
-> - Style an element when it gets focus
+> 3. Style an element when it gets focus

 ```css
 selector:pseudo-class {
   property: value;
 }
 ```
-#### Anchor Pseudo-classes
+### Anchor Pseudo-classes
 ```css
 unvisited link